By Luis Torres, Staff Writer

 Karma be damned, justified by the fans who booed Logano calling Dillon’s move as “chicken s***,” what Dillon did not long after made this callous move even worse.

-In a move that Dillon unsuccessfully demanded Cindric to be suspended for at Gateway a year ago and led to the suspensions of Bubba Wallace (Las Vegas II 2022) and Chase Elliott (2023 Coca-Cola 600), he right hooked Hamlin, who careened into the wall very hard that cost collateral damage to the right side of his No. 11 Toyota.
+In a move that Dillon unsuccessfully demanded Cindric to be suspended for at Gateway a year ago and led to suspensions for both Bubba Wallace (Las Vegas II 2022) and Chase Elliott (2023 Coca-Cola 600), he right-hooked Hamlin, who careened into the wall very hard that cost collateral damage to the right side of his No. 11 Toyota.

 It’s a good example of driver etiquette declining because society’s regards to other drivers’ safety is becoming a lost characteristic.
 If something isn’t done to frown upon this form of entertainment, it’ll be too late when someone is carried out on a backboard or worse.